 Treatment per each kind of anxiety disorder

 Depending on the type of anxiety disorder, a different particular treatment or combination of treatments is used.
-Learn more about treatment options by type of anxiety disorder;
+Learn more about treatment options by type of anxiety disorder:

 What can you do?

-The advice below can help treat anxiety effectively;
+The advice below can help treat anxiety effectively:

-• Lifestyle changes
+- Lifestyle changes

-Adopt a healthy lifestyle such as regular exercise, relaxation techniques, a nutritious diet, adequate sleep, and stress management techniques.
+Adopt a healthy lifestyle such as regular exercise, relaxation techniques, a nutritious diet, adequate sleep, and stress management techniques. - Support from loved ones

 Support from family, friends, and support groups can help in the recovery process.
-Have your loved ones and partner read up on how loved ones can cope with their partner’s anxiety disorder.
+Have your loved ones and partner read up on how loved ones can cope with their partner’s anxiety disorder. - Have patience and realistic expectations

 Recovery from an anxiety disorder can take time and is often a process of trial and error.